Under the Volcano: Literary significance and critical reception

 An early review of the book, by R. W. Flint in The Kenyon Review, called it "one of the most readable novels to appear since the war" but ultimately criticised it severely for its "second-handedness", saying that Lowry "lacks the confidence of the innovator".

-Fellow writer Charles Bukowski said that, when he read Lowry's novel, "I yawned myself to shit".
-He criticised it for lack of "pace, quickness, light, sunlight, juice and flavour in his lines."
+Poet and novelist Charles Bukowski said that, when he read Lowry's novel, "I yawned myself to shit".
+He criticised it for lack of "pace, quickness, life, sunlight, juice and flavour in his lines."

 Michael Hofmann, who would edit the collection of posthumous work of Lowry's The Voyage That Never Ends, wrote, "Under the Volcano eats light like a black hole.
 It is a work of such gravity and connectedness and spectroscopic richness that it is more world than product.
 It is absolute mass, agglomeration of consciousness and experience and terrific personal grace.
 It has planetary swagger."

 In The New York Review of Books, critic Michael Wood wrote, "Under the Volcano is a great book about missing grandeur, about the specialised tragedy that lies in the unavailability of the tragedy you want."

 Chris Power, writing in The Guardian, said: "I came to the book knowing only its reputation as a masterpiece of English modernism.
 I left thinking it one of the greatest novels of the 20th century...
 Lowry is closer to Melville and Conrad than Joyce, but he creates his corner of Mexico in a manner similar to the Dublin of Ulysses: not by describing it so much as by building an alternate reality from language."

 Novelist Elizabeth Lowry (no relation), writing in the London Review of Books, described it as a "black masterpiece about the horrors of alcoholic disintegration."

 Reviewing Gordon Bowker's biography of Lowry, The New York Times commented on Volcano's legacy: "Under the Volcano is too famous to be just a cult object, but more than most great novels it is revisited year after year by a few zealous defenders, who place Lowry high up in the modernist pantheon, while the rest of the world is only barely aware of his masterpiece as an exotic and harrowing read."

 Modern Library's 100 Best Novels of English novels in the 20th century lists the book at position 11.
 It was ranked number 99 on Le Monde's 100 Books of the Century.